-What: Teams of 4 to 6 people will solve a series of clues or puzzles leading to unique locations in and around Chinatown, North Beach and Telegraph Hill, amid the excitement and spectacle of the annual Chinese New Year Parade.
+What: Teams will solve a series of clues or puzzles leading to unique locations in and around Chinatown, North Beach, and Telegraph Hill, amid the excitement and spectacle of the annual Chinese New Year Parade.

 Partial proceeds benefit the San Francisco Circus Center.

-Each player will receive a detailed map of the playing area, a set of clues and an alphabetic street index.
-Each team will receive an answer sheet.
-You are encouraged to bring your own maps, guidebooks, or reference works to aid in solving clues.
+Each player will receive a detailed map of the playing area with an index of streets and landmarks, and a set of clues.
 Familiarity with San Francisco is not required; the ability to collaboratively solve a puzzle and work together as a team is more important.

 The treasure hunt rules are designed to make this a fair and fun experience for everyone.
 Taking unfair advantage diminishes the experience for everyone else participating in the event.
 Any team violating the rules will be disqualified.